This post was updated on July 10, 2015.

 4. Process Description

-Here’s where you tell the AQMD a little about the process the equipment will serve.
+Here’s where you tell the SCAQMD a little about the process the equipment will serve.
 You can include information like:

 - What the process makes